 - 1. For alternative student bus transportation a parent/guardian must contact Lamers @ 920-386-2200 ext.
 11411. - 2.
 Be on time at the designated location, as well as at school. - 3.
 Enter and leave the bus single file. - 4.
 The bus driver has the authority to assign seats. - 5.
 Students are to ride only on assigned buses.
-Students will only be allowed to ride a different bus if they a)Provide a note from both parents to the office and b) Parents call Lamers @920-386-2200. - 6.
+Students will only be allowed to ride a different bus if parents/guardians receive approval from Lamers Bus Service by calling them at 920-386-2200. - 6.
 Aisles must be kept clear of feet, legs, bags and any other objects. - 7.
 Avoid putting head or hands out of the windows and windows may be opened half way as a maximum. - 8.
 Throwing objects from a bus is dangerous and a violation of state law. - 9.
 Courtesy and respect for others make for a pleasurable ride. - 10.
 Speak in moderate tones. - 11.
 Keep the bus clean; students are responsible for their personal belongings. - 12.
 Damaging, littering, or soiling the bus in any way is vandalism and against state law. - 13.
 Watch and listen to the driver for special instructions during emergencies. - 14.
 Students will lose the privilege of bus service if willful and persistent behavioral problems occur. - 15.
-Administration reserves the right to follow the school discipline process for any bus misbehavior. - 16.
+Administration reserves the right to follow the school discipline process for any bus misbehavior.

 Students riding the late bus must follow all of the regular bus riding expectations.
 Sign up for the late bus must take place prior to noon.